Bounded maximum degree conjecture holds precisely for $c$-crossing-critical graphs with $c \leq 12$: Crossing-critical graphs with at most 12 crossings

 Suppose first that edges of $C_L\cup C_R$ incident with $v$ are in $G'$ drawn in the same clockwise cyclic order as in $G$.
 We construct a new drawing of the graph $G$ in the following way: Start with the drawing of $G_0$.
 Take the plane drawings of $M_1$ and $M_2$ as in $G$, ``squeeze'' them and draw them very close to $M_L$ and $M_R$, respectively, so that they do not intersect any edges of $G_0$.
 Finally, draw the $r$ edges between $M_1$ and $M_2$ very close to the curve tracing $F$ (as drawn in $G'$), so that each of them is crossed at most $k$ times.
 This gives a drawing of $G$ with at most $(c-1-kr)+kr<c$ crossings, contradicting the assumption that $G$ is $c$-crossing-critical.

-Hence, we can assume that the edges of $C_L\cup C_R$ incident with $v$ are in $G'$ drawn in the clockwise order $e_{M_L}$, $e_{S_L}$, $e_{M_R}$, $e_{S_R}$.
+\doneTodo{Referee 4: line 194: Please, explain the notion of "mirrored version".\\ Response: Done in a footnote.
+DB. } Hence, we can assume that the edges of $C_L\cup C_R$ incident with $v$ are in $G'$ drawn in the clockwise order $e_{M_L}$, $e_{S_L}$, $e_{M_R}$, $e_{S_R}$.
 If $r=1$, then proceed analogously to the previous paragraph, except that a mirrored version \footnote{\textsl{Mirrored version of a drawing} is the drawing obtained by reversing the vertex rotations of edges around every vertex and every crossing, and embedding the edges and the vertices accordingly.
 The name explains that this is homeomorphic to the original drawing seen in a mirror.} of the drawing of $M_2$ is inserted close to $M_R$; as there is only one edge between $M_1$ and $M_2$, this does not incur any additional crossings, and we again conclude that the resulting drawing of $G$ has fewer than $c$ crossings, a contradiction.
 Therefore, $r\ge 2$.

-Consider the drawing $G'$, and let $q$ be a closed curve passing through $v$, following $M_L$ slightly outside $C_L$ till it meets $F$, then following $F$ almost till it hits $M_R$, then following $M_R$ slightly outside $C_R$ till it reaches $v$.
+\doneTodo{Referee 4: line 200: ... in $v$ and the RELATIVE INTERIORS of the edges ... \\ Response: done as suggested. } Consider the drawing $G'$, and let $q$ be a closed curve passing through $v$, following $M_L$ slightly outside $C_L$ till it meets $F$, then following $F$ almost till it hits $M_R$, then following $M_R$ slightly outside $C_R$ till it reaches $v$.
 Note that $q$ only crosses $G_0$ in $v$ and in relative interiors of the edges, and it has at most $k$ crossings with the edges.
 Shrink and mirror the part of the drawing of $G_0$ drawn in the open disk bounded by $q$, keeping $v$ at the same spot and the parts of edges crossing $q$ close to $q$; then reconnect these parts of the edges with their parts outside of $q$, creating at most $\binom{k}{2}$ new crossings in the process.
 Observe that in the resulting re-drawing of $G_0$, the path $M_L\cup M_R$ is contained in the boundary of a face (since $q$ is drawn close to it and nothing crosses this part of $q$), and thus we can add $M$ planarly (as drawn in $G$) to the drawing without creating any further crossings.
 Therefore, the resulting drawing has at most $c-1-kr+\binom{k}{2}$ crossings. \end{proof}

 It is now easy to prove Theorem~\ref{th:boundedMD}.

 \begin{proof}[Proof of Theorem~\ref{th:boundedMD}] We prove by induction on $c$ that, for every positive integer $c\le 12$, there exists an integer $\Delta_c$ such that every $c$-crossing-critical graph has maximum degree at most $c$.
 The only $1$-crossing-critical graphs are subdivisions of $K_5$ and $K_{3,3}$, and thus we can set $\Delta_1=4$.
 Suppose now that $c\ge 2$ and the claim holds for every smaller value.
 We define $\Delta_c=\max(2\Delta_{c-1},f_{\ref{cr:haveFan}}(c,6c+1))$.
 Let $G$ be a $c$-crossing-critical graph and suppose for a contradiction that $\Delta(G)>\Delta_c$.